jessex7/RecipeWizard/README.rst

 - [ ] Deploy to AWS, google cloud, or linode
 - [ ] Integrate terraform
 - [ ] Do a quick analysis of website against OWASP top 10 vulnerabilities
+- [ ] Default textarea html control does not support line breaks.
+Need to figure out how to best support that.